Akuregian/RaspberryPi-Projects/Raspi-Full_Lamp_Stack/ReadMe.md

 This Tutorial will explain how to setup a full LAMP {Linux, Apache, MySQL, PHP} stack on the Raspberry Pi, using Ubunto Server.
-- This will be a Terminal, where you can create your lamp Stack.
+- This allows for controlling the raspberry pi over a webpage as well as storing data on the raspberry pi's database [mySQL]

 1) Download the Raspi Pi Imager, Then Select Ubunto Server 32 bit and download this too a SD Card